Sarpsborg: Sport

 During the 1950s and 1960s, Sarpsborg was famous for its football (soccer) team, Sarpsborg FK, but is now more known for its ice hockey team, Sparta Warriors.
 In football, Sarpsborg 08 FF has taken over the local throne, currently playing at the highest national level.
 On 6 November 2009, they sent arch-rival FFK down from the top division in a play-off game in Fredrikstad stadion.
 Sarpsborg 08 has a women's football team that was promoted to the women's Division 1 at the end of 2011, at the same time as the club's under-19 girls reached the Junior Cup Final.
 Sarpsborg BK plays in the highest bandy division.

 Sarpsborg is famous for its two elite leagues teams in floorball, Sarpsborg IBK and Greåker IBK.

+Transport

+The city does not have its own airport.
+The nearest airports are Sandefjord Airport which is located 80 km and Oslo Airport which is located 137 km away from Sarpsborg.